"What

 Chicago neighborhood I would have if my mother had lived.
 Shed worked in two Chicago

-banks, several miles apart, and my father had had accounts in both.
+banks, several miles apart, yet my father had had accounts in both.
 Shed opened his

 account at one, and, after his death, closed it at the other.
 Wed probably seen each

-other once when he and I stopped at her bank, though we hadnt met.
-And hed
+other once when he and I stopped at her bank, though we hadnt been introduced.

 Were those simply coincidences?
 Or Providence?
 Is there a